Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 - You need even more food to sleep.
 - Using tools exhausts you

-ARTIFICER*
+ARTIFICER
-+ ESPLODE on command after a charge-up!
++ Explode on command after a short charge-up, or use this explosion to launch yourself forward
-+ Explosion launches you backwards- you can rocket-jump
 + Immune to explosions
 + Creepers don't care about you
 + Double jump with an explosion!
 + Unarmed strikes deal more damage
-+ Shot arrows can explode*
-= You launch yourself with an explosion on pounce! (this one's just visual, though.)
++ Spears explode after a short delay!
++ Craft TNT with ease!
 - Explode on death (this deletes your items & destroys blocks)
-- Very little lung capacity, making you start drowning near instantly*
+- Very little lung capacity, making you start drowning near instantly
-- Villagers will run away & not trade with you, and Iron Constructs are hostile to you*
+- Villagers will run away & not trade with you, and Iron Constructs are hostile to you

+not real yet:
 RIVULET*
 nyooooooom + permanent respiration II